UEFA European Championship on United States television

-The UEFA European Football Championship, commonly known as the UEFA European Championship and informally as the Euros, is the primary football competition contested by the senior men's national teams of the members of the Union of European Football Associations (UEFA), determining the continental champion of Europe.
+The UEFA European Football Championship, commonly known as the UEFA European Championship and informally as the Euros, is the primary soccer competition contested by the senior men's national teams of the members of the Union of European Football Associations (UEFA), determining the continental champion of Europe.
 Held every four years since 1960, in the even-numbered year between World Cup tournaments, it was originally called the European Nations' Cup, changing to the current name in 1968.

 History

 Setanta Sports (2000–2004)

 Coverage of the 2000 Euros was only available to Americans via pay-per-view.
 More specifically, via closed-circuit television, DirecTV, the DISH Network, and iNDemand cable pay-per-view.
 Viewers had the option of paying $20 per match, or $149 for the entire tournament.
 Setanta also charged bars $3,000 for the privilege to carry their coverage.
 This often meant a $20 cover charge.
 Fox Sports World did however, offer the rebroadcasts of games on a week-long delay.

 Pay-per-view was still the primary option come the 2004 Euros.
 This time, the price for the entire tournament was worth $179 while the price for bars rose to $4,000.
 Five live games were however, broadcast on Fox Sports World and Fox Sports Espanol.
 All quarters and semis would be broadcast on a five-day tape delay, with the final airing on a three-day delay.
 According to Setanta CEO Michael O'Rourke, they we offered the events to ESPN and Fox Sports Net.
 Setanta even offered to pay them to put it on, but there just was no appetite.